Nautical Law: What is UNCLOS?

 Such a legal power would also ensure that there would not be any problems between various countries over the oceanic floor and bed space.

-In a major way, this UNCLOS III paved the way for the now-existing maritime law.
+In a significant way, UNCLOS III paved the way for the now-existing maritime law.

 The features and highlights of the same can be explained as follows: